metosin/muuntaja/README.md

 + `wrap-transit-json-params`
 + `wrap-transit-msgpack-params`

 There is also a generic `wrap-format-response` on which the others depend.
-Each of these wrappers take 3 optional args: `:encoders`, `:predicate`, and `:charset`.
+Each of these wrappers take 4 optional args: `:encoders`, `:predicate`, `binary?` and `:charset`.
 See `wrap-format-response` docstring for further details.

 ### Custom formats ###